mpokrass/Personality-notes/psych-356.md

 Similar story (symbolically) to Osiris.
 Was the progeny of Zeus and Demeter/Persephone.
 Was illegitimate.
 Zeus cheated on Hera and could Dionysys.
 Hera was pissed so she sent the titans to cut him into pieces when he was a child.
 The titans came and they cut him into pieces, but before they finished, Zeus threw a lightning bolt.
 The only piece that survived of Dionysus survived.

-Senele implanted the heart into her thigh, and he grew again (was born again).
+Semele implanted the heart into her thigh, and he grew again (was born again).
 He was nurtured to life by the compassionate life.

 Common people would participate in the rituals, would enact the grief for the dead Osiris, then they would descend into the tomb, then would have some kind of ritual (mystery because kept serious).
 Some scary parts of ritual, some communal elements, some conviction to live better lives when they emerged.
 Socrates/Plato believed they were very important for instilling morality in people.